Black people and Mormonism: On slavery

 Smith initially expressed opposition to slavery, but avoided discussion of the topic after the church was formally organized in 1830.
 During the Missouri years, he tried to maintain peace with the members' pro-slavery neighbors; in 1835, the church declared it was not "right to interfere with bond-servants, nor baptize them contrary to the will and wish of their masters" or cause "them to be dissatisfied with their situations in this life."
 Smith published an essay sympathetic to slavery the following year, arguing against a possible "race war", providing justification for slavery based on the biblical curse of Ham, and saying that northerners had no "more right to say that the South shall not hold slaves, than the South have to say that the North shall."
 During the Nauvoo settlement, Smith began preaching abolitionism and equality of the races.
 He called for "the break down [of] slavery" during his 1844 presidential campaign, and wanted to free all enslaved persons by 1850.

 On temple and priesthood access

 Elijah Abel was an early LDS priesthood leader in the quorum of the seventy.

-Smith was apparently present at the priesthood ordination of Elijah Abel, a multi-ethnic man with partial Black heritage, to the offices of elder and the seventy and there's good evidence that at least three other Black men (William McCary, Walker Lewis, and Peter Kerr (priest) were ordained to the priesthood of the early church.
+Smith was apparently present at the priesthood ordination of Elijah Abel, a multi-ethnic man with partial Black heritage, to the offices of elder and the seventy and there is good evidence that at least three other Black men (William McCary, Walker Lewis, and Peter Kerr were ordained to the priesthood of the early church.
 Although Abel received his washing and anointing temple ordinance under Smith, he did not receive the temple endowments; his petition for them was denied over thirty years later, and there is no record of any Black individuals receiving the Nauvoo endowment.
 After Smith's death, Brigham Young barred Black people from temple endowments, marriage sealings, and the priesthood.
 There is no contemporary evidence suggesting that the anti-Black-priesthood restriction originated with Smith.